Categories: Graduate Courses

 ARH 614 Architectural Professional Practices

-ARH 614 Architectural Professional Practices Course Description This course exposes you to the business of conducting an architectural practice.
+ARH 614 Architectural Professional Practices Course Description Investigate the actual business of conducting an architectural practice.
 You will gain an understanding of the organization of professional architectural firms, including methods of project management, contracts, compensation, professional ethics, insurance, and relationships with consultants and contractors.
-Course Learning Outcome As a result of successfully…
+(This course is cross-listed with GLA 614.)
+Prerequisite: ARH 608 Course…